Bambo-Rambo/RNG-Guides/DexNavRNG.md

 * [3DS RNG Tool Fork](https://ci.appveyor.com/project/Bambo-Rambo/3dsrngtool/build/artifacts)
 * [Pcalc G6](https://gbatemp.net/threads/pokecalcntr-for-gen-6-the-rng-tool-suite-for-the-3ds.473221/) for 3ds or [CitraRNG](https://github.com/Admiral-Fish/CitraRNG/releases) for Citra Emulator

-(If it shows the message **"The build job does not contain any artifacts"** for either 3DS RNG Tool or Tiny Finder, contact me on discord or open an issue here)
+(If you get the message **"The build job does not contain any artifacts"** for either 3DS RNG Tool or Tiny Finder, contact me on discord or open an issue here)

 ### Recommended
 * Max Repels